treeverse/katacoda-playground/lakeFS-play/step4.md

 After we created a branch we could the list command to list the branches on owr repository:
 `lakectl branch list lakefs://my-repo`{{execute}}

-Now we could use spark shell and make some changes on our new branch
+Now we could use spark shell and make some changes on our new branch.

 Open spark shell:
 `spark-shell`{{execute}}